Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/security/office-365-security/monitor-for-leaks-of-personal-data.md

 ### <a name="defender-for-cloud-apps-dashboard"></a>Tableau de bord Microsoft Defender for Cloud Apps

-Si vous n’avez pas encore commencé à utiliser Defender for Cloud Apps, commencez par le démarrer.
-Pour accéder à Defender pour Cloud Apps : <https://portal.cloudappsecurity.com>.
+If you haven't yet started to use Defender for Cloud Apps, begin by starting it up.
+To access Defender for Cloud Apps: <https://portal.cloudappsecurity.com>.

 > [!NOTE]
-> Veillez à activer « Analyser automatiquement les fichiers pour les étiquettes de classification Azure Information Protection » (dans les paramètres généraux) lors de la prise en main de Defender for Cloud Apps ou avant d’attribuer des étiquettes.
-Après l’installation, Defender for Cloud Apps n'analyse plus les fichiers existants tant qu'ils ne sont pas modifiés.
+> Be sure to enable 'Automatically scan files for Azure Information Protection classification labels' (in General settings) when getting started with Defender for Cloud Apps or before you assign labels.
+After setup, Defender for Cloud Apps does not scan existing files again until they are modified.

 :::image type="content" source="../../media/Monitor-for-leaks-of-personal-data-image4.png" alt-text="Tableau de bord affichant des informations sur les alertes" lightbox="../../media/Monitor-for-leaks-of-personal-data-image4.png":::